aakansha113/Node-Express-Dockerized-Application-/README.md

 # Node-Express-Dockerized-Application
 This project demonstrates how to build and run a Node.js Express application inside a Docker container, making it portable and easy to deploy.

-✅ Features
+## ✅ Features
-Simple Express.js API with multiple routes

--Dockerized for portability
+-Simple Express.js API with multiple routes -Dockerized for portability
 -Configurable environment variables
 -REST API with /, /about, /status, /health endpoints -Lightweight Alpine-based Node image

-📂 Project Structure
+## 📂 Project Structure
 node-app/
 │
 ├── app.js              # Main application file